 Did you know you only need 2 ingredients to make rich, velvety, smooth chocolate ganache?
 To make the ganache, heat the heavy cream until warm and pour over chopped chocolate.
 Use pure chocolate.
 You know the 4 ounce bars you buy in the baking aisle?
 I like Baker’s, Ghirardelli, Nestle Toll House, or Lindt baking bars.
 Chop the chocolate into super tiny pieces.
 The smaller the pieces, the quicker and easier they’ll melt to create the ganache.

-Tip on chopping chocolate: remember from Sprinkled episode 2?
-Use a serrated knife to chop chocolate.
+Tip on chopping chocolate: Use a serrated knife to chop chocolate.

-Don’t let the word meringue frighten you.
-This is a simple 4 ingredient Swiss meringue cooked on the stovetop, then beaten into stiff peaks.
-It tastes like marshmallow fluff– but better because, you know, it’s homemade!!
+This is a simple 4 ingredient mixture cooked on the stovetop, then beaten into stiff peaks.
+It’s similar to Swiss Meringue Buttercream, only without the actual buttercream.
+It tastes like marshmallow fluff– but better because it’s completely homemade.
 You can watch me make it in the video below.
 And if you’ve been following my blog for awhile, you’ve seen it many times before:

 - s’mores brownie cupcakes